 Your best chances of spotting a whale are between March and October.
 Beyond the beaches that attract many visitors, the forests, marshlands, ponds, and cranberry bogs are just waiting to be explored on foot or by way of the many miles of cycling trails.
 The towns in Cape Cod are full of history and shopping opportunities at the local boutiques as well as in antique and souvenir shops.

-Martha’s Vineyard is an island located to the south of Cape Cod.
+Martha’s Vineyard is an island located to the new-england- of Cape Cod.
 It is a popular summer getaway for the very wealthy and many of the homes on the island are vacation rentals and summer homes, although a few people call Martha’s Vineyard home all year round.
 The island is primarily a destination where people go to relax and enjoy the beaches and surrounding areas, however the towns do offer a few recreational options.

 A small number of boutique shops dot the streets.
 Visitors can tour the connected Chappaquiddick Island and its lighthouse.
 The Martha’s Vineyard Playhouse offers weekly entertainment as does the popular summer film festival.